Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Eliminating symmetries of graphs and reducing the exhaustive search

+and finally, for some $t\!\le\!n\!-\!1$, we get graphs without symmetries in it, i.e., with trivial automorphism group:

-Let us consider an example of the algorithm operating that illustrates this reasoning.
+To illustrate this, let us consider an example of the Direct algorithm operating.
 Let $G$ and $H$ be the input graphs shown on a picture below.
-Reduction of the number of variants to set $\varphi$ is shown in table 1.
-After the $4$-th iteration, we have $|Aut(G^{(4)})|\!=\!1$.
+Reduction of the number of variants to set $\varphi$ is shown in Table 1.
+After the $4$-th iteration, we have $|\mbox{Aut}(G^{(4)})|\!=\!1$.